 Setting Up Scan to Print

-A Scan to Print toolbar will appear.
-If successfully logged in, a green checkmark will appear next to SS Connect.
+The Scan to Print toolbar will appear.
+If ShipStation Connect is active, a green checkmark will appear next to SS Connect.

 Using Scan to Print